Board of Directors

 Lauryn Reade

-Lauryn is an elementary reading interventionist, currently on leave at home with her son.
+Lauryn is a stay-at-home mom to her three children, and she treasures that role immensely.
 She studied Elementary Education at Elizabethtown College and received her Master’s Degree in Reading Education from Towson University.
-Lauryn worked as a general education teacher and reading interventionist for eight years teaching Kindergarten to 5th grade at a Title 1 school in Columbia, MD.
+Lauryn worked as a general education teacher and reading interventionist for eight years, teaching Kindergarten through 5th grade at a Title 1 school in Columbia, MD.

 Lauryn was introduced to Operation One through a service trip to Uganda with Grace Community Church.
-She fell in love with the Ugandan people, leading her to return multiple years and serve on the church’s East Africa focus team.
-Loving children and supporting their future is a passion of Lauryn’s so she is honored to serve the vulnerable with Operation One.
+She fell in love with the Ugandan people, leading her to return multiple times.
+Loving children and supporting their future is a passion of Lauryn’s, so she is honored to serve the vulnerable with Operation One.

 Holly Soliman